Published On: Feb 12 2013 04:43:58 PM CSTUpdated On: Feb 11 2015 01:00:00 AM CST

 Roger Ebert and Oprah Winfrey Back when the movie reviewer and the soon-to-be "Queen of All Media" were both starting out in Chicago, Ebert and Winfrey co-hosted the Chicago Emmy Awards in 1986 and went on two dates.
 In 2005, Ebert even jokingly took credit for some of Oprah's success, writing "Yes, it is true, I persuaded Oprah to become the most successful and famous woman in the world."

-Oprah Winfrey and John Tesh According to a 2010 unauthorized autobiography of Oprah Winfrey written by Kitty Kelley, John Tesh allegedly left Oprah broken-hearted in the 1970s when he bolted in the middle of the night from the apartment they shared in Nashville, Tenn.
+Oprah Winfrey and John Tesh According to a 2010 unauthorized autobiography of Oprah Winfrey written by Kitty Kelley, John Tesh allegedly left Oprah broken-hearted in the 1970s when he bolted in the middle of the night from the apartment they shared in Nashville, Tennessee.

 Ryan Gosling and Sandra Bullock It's not unusual for two good-looking stars to meet on set and develop a romance.
 That's exactly what happened when Bullock starred with an up-and-coming Gosling in the 2002 psychological thriller "Murder by Numbers."
 The two, who are 16 years apart in age, dated for about a year before breaking up.